BioData-Club/dataDonutsJeffLeek/README.md

 Here are a few questions to kick things off:

 * Has your training prepared you to act on the practices Jeff recommends?
 What are the gaps, and how can we help?
 * Do you agree with the strategies and benefits Jeff describes?
-Tell us why or why not?
+Tell us why or why not.
 * What barriers have you experienced when trying to share your data, use social media for science, or publish a preprint?

 #### Feel free to [create new issues](https://github.com/BioData-Club/dataDonutsJeffLeek/issues) to comment on additional topics, and see you on Thursday!